LGBTQ culture in New York City: Transgender contribution

-Despite playing a significant role in fighting for LGBT equality during the period of the Stonewall Riots and thereafter the transgender community in New York City had previously felt marginalized and neglected by the gay community.
+Despite playing a significant role in fighting for LGBTQ equality during the period of the Stonewall Riots and thereafter, the transgender community in New York City had previously felt marginalized and neglected by the gay community.
 Since then, and especially during the 21st century, New York City's transgender community has grown in size and prominence, reaching an estimated 50,000 in 2018.
 Brooklyn Liberation March, the largest transgender rights demonstration in LGBTQ history, took place on June 14, 2020, stretching from Grand Army Plaza to Fort Greene, Brooklyn, focused on supporting Black transgender lives.

+Removal of transgender and queer references from NPS website

+Originally, the U.S. National Park Service (NPS) website for the Stonewall National Monument discussed the transgender and queer communities.
+After U.S. president Donald Trump signed Executive Order 14168 in 2025, mandating that the federal government and federally funded entities cease any promotion of "gender ideology", all references to transgender and queer people were removed from the website.
+The news was first reported on February 13, 2025.
+The Stonewall Inn Gives Back Initiative and The Stonewall Inn issued a joint statement the same day, saying:

+They went on to spotlight Marsha P. Johnson, Sylvia Rivera, and "countless other trans and gender-nonconforming individuals" as "central to the resistance we now celebrate as the foundation of the modern LGBTQ+ rights movement."
+A resistance movement has begun to revert the erasure of trans and queer history from the Stonewall Monument National website, although New York State's own official LGBTQ monument on the Hudson River shoreline has deliberately preserved all trans and queer references.

-State of New York official LGBT monument
+State of New York official LGBTQ monument

-On June 25, 2017, the day of 2017 New York City Pride March festivities, New York Governor Andrew Cuomo announced that the artist Anthony Goicolea had been chosen to design the first official monument to LGBT individuals commissioned by the State of New York – in contrast to the Stonewall National Monument, which was commissioned by the U.S. federal government.
+On June 25, 2017, the day of 2017 New York City Pride March festivities, New York Governor Andrew Cuomo announced that the artist Anthony Goicolea had been chosen to design the first official monument to LGBTQ individuals commissioned by the State of New York – in contrast to the Stonewall National Monument, which was commissioned by the U.S. federal government.
 The State monument is planned to be built in Hudson River Park in Manhattan, near the waterfront Hudson River piers which have served as historically significant symbols of New York's role as a meeting place and a safe haven for LGBT communities.
+On June 20, 2023, the intersection of Fifth Avenue and Washington Square North in the West Village was officially renamed Edie Windsor and Thea Speyer Way at the state level by New York Governor Kathy Hochul, in honor of the Greenwich Village plaintiffs who prevailed at the United States Supreme Court in 2013, in finding the Defense of Marriage Act, which had limited the definition of marriage as being valid strictly between one man and one woman, to be unconstitutional.